igoeco/YDraw/README.md

 For documentation click here: [http://igoeco.github.io/YDraw/](http://igoeco.github.io/YDraw/)

 ## Note - Windows10 WinTab update
 The latest Windows 10 update breaks JPen's ability to acquire pressure sensitivity information from the Windows Tablet driver.
-You will need to install this WinTab driver update([Wintab_x64_1.0.0.20.zip](https://www.microsoft.com/en-us/download/details.aspx?id=49498) to restore this functionality.
+You will need to install this WinTab driver update ([Wintab_x64_1.0.0.20.zip](https://www.microsoft.com/en-us/download/details.aspx?id=49498)) to restore pressure sensitivity.
 Without this update the pen will loose it smoothness.